ernypoo92/mern-book-search/README.md

 # mern-book-search

 ## Description
     MERN Book Search is Google Books API search engine and it helps users to search books they want to read.
 Users are also able to save books and keep a list of them.

-##Technologies
+## Technology
-  Javascript
+  Javascript,
-  Node.js
+  Node.js,
-  MongoDb
+  MongoDb,
-  Github
+  and Github

-##Dependencies
+## Dependancies
-  CLI
+  CLI,
-  Express.js
+  Express.js,
-  apollo-server-express
+  apollo-server-express,
-  bycrypt
+  bycrypt,
-  graphql
+  graphql,
-  jsonwebtoken
+  jsonwebtoken,
-  Mongoose
+  Mongoose,
-  nodemon
+  and nodemon

 ## Usage
     MERN Book Search is deployed at: https://bookity-book-search.herokuapp.com/